mui/tech-challenge-react/README.md

 ## Context about MUI

-The short-term mission of MUI is to become the UI toolkit for React.
+The short-term objective of MUI is to become the UI toolkit for React.
 We are unifying the fragmented ecosystem of dependencies into a single set of simple, beautiful, consistent, and accessible React components.

-The long-term mission of MUI is to make building great React UIs and web applications quicker, simpler, and accessible to more people through a low-code platform.
+The long-term objective of MUI is to make building great React UIs and web applications quicker, simpler, and accessible to more people through a low-code platform.
 It's about writing less code, e.g. https://youtu.be/GnO7D5UaDig?t=2451.

 Head to [our Handbook](https://mui-org.notion.site/Why-MUI-d8b8c142a6a44e3aa963f26edf4e03db) to learn more.